Oak Processionary Moth caterpillars

-Moths play an essential role in plant pollination and provide food for many species of resident and migrant birds.
-They make a major contribution to Jersey's rich biodiversity, the Oak Processionary Moth can be dangerous to human and animal health while it is a caterpillar.
+Although moths play an essential role in plant pollination, provide food for many species of resident and migrant birds, and contribute to Jersey's rich biodiversity, the Oak Processionary Moth can be dangerous to human and animal health while it is a caterpillar.

 Anyone with a severe reaction or who is uncertain what has caused their rash should consult their GP.